WilliamWoha/csjournal/docs/source/Semester1/PF/Topic34.rst

 |
 | This is important to know because the way you actually end up configuring the Values (meaning, the data type you declare something as) will affect how the computer actually looks at them and uses them and understands them.
 |
 | I did mention that Pointers are integer variables.
 But that doesn't mean you always declare them with ``int*``.
-That first word instead serves the programmer.
+That first word instead serves the programmer. ``(Stuff)*`` means, I'm declaring a Pointer which will Point specifically to ``Stuff``.
+And ``Stuff`` can be anything.
+An Int, Float, Char, String, and later in Semester 2 when we do OOP, it can also be custom data types.
+It can even be another pointer, but that comes way later.

 .. code-block:: c++
    :linenos: